ffs97/iitk-courses/sem7/art406/notes.md

   juxtaposition of multiple rhythms, with a loud and strong, resounding beat for the foreground, contrasted by a light, soft and muted rhythm created by the hazy trees in the background.

+## Line

+In art, line is considered as tool which has both a width and a length.
+We consider line to be a moving dot, with the ability to create dynamism in a composition, rather than a static element.

+A line can convey emotions such as joy, anxiety, calm, etc. An artist can endorse the emotions in his artwork using the right type of lines.

+### Line and Shape